AshAvalanche/ash-docs/docs/whitepaper-v2/index.md

 The first Ash release will focus on building a **reliable software layer** for validator node<sup> [4](#glossary)</sup> operating and offering the **best possible experience** to Subnet owners.

-The following features will be available in the subsequent releases of the protocol.
+The following features will be available in the subsequent releases of the protocol:

-#### Liquid Staking (V2)
+#### Node crowdfunding through staking (V2)

-Users will stake AVAX and Subnet native tokens into the Ash community pool to be eligible for rewards: AVAX staking rewards, Subnets rewards, and ASH tokens.
+Users will be able to stake AVAX into the Ash community pools and be eligible for multiple rewards: AVAX staking rewards, Subnets rewards, ASH tokens and liquid staking tokens.
-Like any liquid staking<sup> [6](#glossary)</sup> protocol, users will receive tokens (ashAVAX, ashTOKENX, ashTOKENY) that represent their stake and can be freely transferred, traded, or used in other DeFi protocols.

 #### DAO (V2)